 This example illustrates the initial deployment flow for a smart account at the sender address.
 Since the address needs to have code in order to validate the transaction, the transaction must deploy the code before verification.

-The first frame would call a deployer contract, like EIP-7997.
-The deployer determines the address in a deterministic way, such as by hashing the initcode and salt.
+The first frame would call the EIP-7997 deterministic factory predeploy.
+The deployer determines the address in a deterministic way from the salt and initcode.
 However, since the transaction sender is not authenticated at this point, the user must choose an initcode which is safe to deploy by anyone.

 Frame